Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Motivation Study

-To select the target techniques for our empirical study, we conducted a literature review and identified suitable techniques based on the following criteria: (1) use beam search as the patch generation strategy, (2) employ LLM with at least one billion parameters, (3) provide accessible fine-tuned models for Automated Program Repair.
+~ To select the target techniques for our empirical study, we conducted a literature review and identified suitable techniques based on the following criteria: (1) use beam search as their patch generation strategy, (2) employ LLM with at least one billion parameters, and (3) provide accessible fine-tuned models for Automated Program Repair.
+Applying these criteria, we identified five LLM-based APR techniques from recent works~\cite{jiang2023impact, silva2023repairllama}: CodeGen (2B, 6B) and InCoder (1B, 6B), fine-tuned using full-parameter fine-tuning by Jiang et al.\cite{jiang2023impact}; and RepairLlama (7B), fine-tuned with efficient-parameter fine-tuning, i.e., QLORA, by Silva et al.~\cite{silva2023repairllama}.
+Detailed information about these LLMs are provided in Table~\ref{tab:llm_info}.
+Since RepairLlama has utilized quantization, we excluded its quantized versions from follow-up experiments.

-Based on these criteria, we identified five LLM-based APR techniques from recent works~\cite{jiang2023impact, silva2023repairllama} for our study including CodeGen-2B~\cite{nijkamp2022codegen}, CodeGen-6B~\cite{nijkamp2022codegen}, InCoder-1B~\cite{fried2022incoder}, InCoder-6B~\cite{fried2022incoder}, and RepairLlama~\cite{silva2023repairllama}.
-The CodeGen and InCoder models are LLMs which has been fine-tuned for Program Repair by Jiang et al.\cite{jiang2023impact} and shown the best performance among evaluated techniques.
-Meanwhile, RepairLlama, developed by Silva et al.\cite{silva2023repairllama}, builds on the CodeLLama~\cite{roziere2023code} model, fine-tuned for Program Repair using the QLoRA~\cite{dettmers2024qlora} method with optimized input and output representations.
-Note that, as RepairLlama has already used QLoRA and 8-bit quantization, we do not consider their quantization version of this technique in our follow-up experiments.
-Detailed information of these techniques is provided in our replication package~\cite{package}.